-Upon successful completion of the course, students will analyze the historical and personal contexts of primary sources, discern the relationship of a teacher to his or her students through their letters, and evaluate Jewish philosophical approaches to selected concepts.
-Students will demonstrate proficiency in textual skills and modern Jewish history through researching original texts and the personal lives of their authors.
+Upon successful completion of the course, students will be able to: analyze the historical and personal contexts of primary sources, discern the relationship of a teacher to his or her students through their letters, and evaluate Jewish philosophical approaches to selected concepts; be proficient in textual skills and modern Jewish history through researching original texts and the personal lives of their authors.

 In the upper division baccalaureate degree category, 3 semester hours in Judaic Studies, Hebrew Bible, or Religious Studies (3/21).